FrogStoneMedia/cla-stock/README.md

 Your stock code will be in brackets next to the company name.

-Include the javascript and call as below, including the following arguements:
+Include the JavaScript and call as below, including the following arguements:

 - Stock Code
 - Target Element